 - We do not distribute to third parties any personally identifiable information without parental consent.

 - Finally, we do not attempt to entice minors by the prospect of a game, prize or other activity, to divulge information.

 If you have any questions about this privacy statement, the practices of this site, or your dealings with this website, you can contact:

 145 King Street West – Suite 2300

 Home Trust Company is committed to keeping your personal information secure and confidential and we have developed this Privacy Code to outline the measures we take to ensure these goals.
-In this policy, "we ", "our " and "us " mean, collectively, the companies affiliated with Home Trust Company, including its parent company, Home Capital Group Inc. Also, "you " and "your " mean an individual who has made an application to us, or provided a guarantee, for any product or service provided by us.
+In this code, “we”, “our” and “us” mean, collectively, the companies affiliated with Home Trust Company, including its parent company, Home Capital Group Inc. Also, “you” and “your” mean an individual who has made an application to us, or provided a guarantee, for any product or service provided by us.

 If you have concerns or questions that you feel are not addressed by this code, please contact the Home Trust Company Privacy Officer at the address listed below in the “Contact” section.

 Personal information is information that is specific to you.
 We use it not only to identify you as our customer but also to understand your needs and how we can serve you better.
 This information includes, but is not limited to, your name, address, age, identification numbers (such as your SIN), income, assets, liabilities, source of funds and references, as well as your financial and employment records.
 Personal information may also include whether or not credit was extended and to whom the information was disclosed.

 There are several reasons why we collect and use your personal information.
 Most of these relate to the day-to-day operations of the Company and facilitate the delivery of services and products we provide to you.
 When you apply for, or provide a guarantee in respect of, any of our personal financial products or services and while you are our customer, you agree that we may collect your information in order: